3-APBT

-3-APBT (former developmental code name SKF-6678), also known as 3-(2-aminopropyl)benzo[β]thiophene, is a monoamine releasing agent and serotonin receptor agonist of the benzothiophene group.
+3-APBT, also known by its former developmental code name SKF-6678 and as 3-(2-aminopropyl)benzo[β]thiophene, as well as 1-thia-α-methyltryptamine (1-thia-AMT), is a monoamine releasing agent and serotonin receptor agonist of the benzothiophene group.
 It is an analogue of α-methyltryptamine (AMT) in which the indole ring has been replaced with a benzothiophene ring.

 The drug acts as a potent and well-balanced serotonin–norepinephrine–dopamine releasing agent (SNDRA).
 It is also a full agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 3-APBT produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 It does not stimulate locomotor activity in rodents, suggesting that it does not possess stimulant-type effects.
-The drug has been reported be a weak monoamine oxidase inhibitor (MAOI), specifically of monoamine oxidase A (MAO-A) (IC_{50} = 16,200 nM).
+The drug has been reported be a weak monoamine oxidase inhibitor (MAOI), specifically of monoamine oxidase A (MAO-A) (IC_{50} = 4,000–16,200 nM).

 3-APBT was developed by Smith, Kline & French (SKF) as a potential pharmaceutical drug in the late 1950s.
 The drug and its positional isomer 2-APBT were reported to produce various central nervous system (CNS) effects and to be useful as a "ataractics, psychic energizers, and analgetics".
 3-APBT has also been reported to have appetite suppressant effects in rodents, but to have considerably lower potency than AMT as an "analeptic" in rodents.